How to import exercise data to Strava

 }

-I created a separate StraveService class to handle Strave related operations.
-GetAccessTokenAsync methods retrieves access token by authorization code.
+I created a separate StravaService class to handle Strava-related operations.
+GetAccessTokenAsync methods retrieve access tokens by authorization code.

 public class StravaService : IStravaService